mpneethiraj/Email-OTP-auth/README.md

 Email OTP auth used default laravel authentication and ui used.

+While login the application Email OTP send to the registered email(You can register login the application).

 Note : Kindly check Emails in "SPAM" folder also.

 ## Installation